bleaktwig/yuadrem-wiki/docs/kins/hume.md

 # Humes
-Et created humes to aid the oric god in the War of Spring.
+[Et](../religions/tanethism_pantheon.md#et) created humes to aid the oric god in the War of Spring<!-- TODO.
+Link. -->.
 Despite this, many opposed the conflict, or felt indifferent to it.
 They fled the company of their god-tree, for which they were cursed with feathers.
-They came to be known as irds, and this dispersion came to be known as the Ird Diasporas.
+They came to be known as irds, and this dispersion came to be known as the Ird Diasporas<!-- TODO.
+Link. -->.
+The humes that remained with Et were blessed with horns, and are known as gats.
 <!-- NOTE.
 This led to the first siege of Ctereth, where four different ird chiefdoms (led by 4 historic figures) stole qualars to allow their kin to travel away from Naptane. -->
-The humes that remained with Et were blessed with horns, and are known as gats.
 <!-- NOTE.
 Maybe mention what ird and gat mean in jantherlin?
 That might help integrate the language into the lore. -->

 ---
 ## Physical Description
 Humes are of a broad spectrum.
 Before the penance, humes traveled the entirety of Yuadrem, and they are as varied as the environments they settled.
 Their height usually varies from slightly more than a meter to about 2.
 They can weigh anything from 40 to 120 kg.
 Their skin shades to any color from the darkest brown to the lightest hues.
 They can grow long hair from their scalps and faces, with a great variety of color and thickness.

 While this varies from culture to culture, in general a hume is considered an adult between 14 and 16 years.
 Due to high child mortality, life expectancy averages to 25 years.
 For those who reach that age, they have a reasonable chance of reaching 50 to 60 years.
 Sorcerers are well known for extending their lives, and it is not unusual for them to live even more than a century.
 <!-- NOTE.
 The downside of this are all the negative effects of Pheter use in the body, Nix sickness, deformed bodies + strange appendages, etc. -->

 Humes are a gendered kin, and usually have one child at a time.
-Previous to the Schism, childcare was left to the women of the families, in particular to each child's mother.
-This varies among cultures, and communal childcare is the norm after the Penance.
+Previous to the Schism<!-- TODO.
+Link. -->, childcare was left to the women of the families, in particular to each child's mother.
+This varies among cultures, but communal childcare is the norm after the Penance<!-- TODO.
+Link. -->.

 ---
 ## Gat Culture
 ### Distinctive Characteristics
 The skin of a gat is generally dark, usually ranging from yellow, through brown, to black.
 While some gats are blonde, the most common hair colors and brown, black, and sometimes red.
 It is a common gat custom to sport long hair and beards, often decorated with jewelry.

 With the exception of the treb, gats are generally small, ranging from 140 to 170 centimeters on average.
-Another common feature accross gats is their eyes; which are usually of strong colors.
-This feature is often attributed as a blessing of Color given by Et.
+Another common feature across gats is their eyes; which are usually of strong colors.
+This feature is often attributed as a blessing of Color<!-- TODO.
+Link. --> given by Et.

 While all original gats had horns, the feature has been lost through the centuries.
 Those birthed by the remains of the god-tree, or Et-born, retain the horns.
-Yet they are increasingly rare after the Penance, as nix has destroyed the land that surrounds the tree.
+They are increasingly rare after the Penance, as nix<!-- TODO.
+Link. --> has destroyed the land that surrounds the tree.
 <!-- TODO.
 At some point I need to describe what an Et-born gat is. -->
 <!-- NOTE.
 Maybe describe what noves, bughna, and treb mean in Jantherlin/Old Avshenese. -->

 <!-- NOTE.
 Tale of the gestation of an et-born.
     Gats are genderless creatures.
 All gats are born with a pair of seeds hidden in a small sack between their legs.
 Around the age of 30, a gat reaches physical maturity.
-    This is signalled by a slight swelling in these seeds, which they can now cut and plant under a thick layer of rich soil.
+This is signaled by a slight swelling in these seeds, which they can now cut and plant under a thick layer of rich soil.

     While underground, the seed will grow by leeching nutrients off the earth.
 After a gestation period of around 2 years, the gat will dig their way up from the ground and emerge as a somewhat competent infant.
 A gat would-be-parent must always be careful about where to plant their seed, for if a newborn sees the sun or any strong light during their first days, they run the risk of being permanently blinded.

     TODO.
 This clearly requires an update -- gats are now humes.
 -->